On my way to Texas

 “Apparently when I was lying in the field some member of the public turned me over and put me in the recovery position, which might have saved my life because I was coughing and choking”

 Ge called it according to this BBC news,”an intense experience” and was treated in hospital for bruises and bumps and a check up, as he hit his head on the ground and was unconsious for a few minutes, “AFTER….his first thought was” I am not going to die after all,” and still later, he was most sorry that his glider had ended up in a tree.

 ”I’m really annoyed because I did a lot of work on that aircraft, and seeing it hanging in the tree is deeply irritating.”

 We all are happy that “nothing” happened!!!!!
 The other pilot landed the glider and was OK!!!

-and of course there are other interesting pilots to follow, such as former world champion Andy Davis, several ladies who just flew the Pre Worlds in Issoudun and our former tuggie at Sportavia, Tim Milner.
+The comps continued and of course there are other interesting pilots to follow, such as former world champion Andy Davis, several ladies who just flew the Pre Worlds in Issoudun and our former tuggie at Sportavia, Tim Milner.
 Tim even managed to win day 3 and talking about the ladies they, Ayala and Liz, were 1 and 2 on day 4.